artificial-cognition-forge/capsuleer/README.md

 A runtime boundary system for exposing controlled capabilities and sensory streams to external cognitive systems.

+**Built for distributed agents, not monoliths.** A capsule is a secure environment that agents remotely inhabit.
+Instead of streaming commands back and forth, agents invoke discrete operations while continuous sensory stimuli stream unidirectionally to the agent.
+This architecture enables agents to selectively attend to ambient input and react to environmental changes without polling.

 ## What It Solves

 Capsuleer provides a type-safe, auditable interface between intelligence (LLMs, agents, reasoning systems) and the real world.
 It solves: